Pass/Fail: Plot

 Samuel attempts to woo the love of his life, Vanessa.
 Although she rebuffs his advances initially, she eventually warms to his romantic nature, and the two begin to hit it off.
 The two talk about a dream of Vanessa's to one day live in a cabin in a gorgeous countryside; Samuel reveals he's brought her dream to life, showing her the cabin in the lush environment.
 Vanessa is amazed, but admits she can't just live out here with him.
 Vanessa urges they live among the city, though Samuel is visibly hurt and the two depart.
 Later, a furious Samuel uses his powers to demolish the entire nearby city, while Vanessa leaves for her home, although she apparently contemplates whether to stay with him or not.

 Claire Bennet continues to reject being close with Gretchen, who offers her support, though Claire still feels uncomfortable.
 Claire later runs into Sylar, who shows her his tattoo and that she must help him.
 Sylar is afraid of being alone, of not being able to connect with anyone.
 Claire is furious and doesn't wish to help, but Sylar implies that he is holding Gretchen hostage back in their dorm room.
 Sylar begins by pointing out that he and Claire are similar, such as both being abandoned and then adopted by parents who don't understand them.
 Claire tries to flee, but Sylar pins her down; Sylar then kisses Claire and uses Lydia's ability on her.
 Sylar explains to Claire that by not getting close to anyone, such as Gretchen, she too, like him, may be alone forever.
 Claire then uses a pencil to stab Sylar in the eye, and flees to her dorm.
 She finds Gretchen unharmed, but the two are forced to flee when the windows shatter.
 Fearing Sylar, the two hide in a closet outside.
 Claire reveals to Gretchen she really does want to be with her, but is afraid.
-She also admits that Sylar and she are more alike than she knew, as Claire is also afraid she will end up alone for the rest of her life.
+She also admits that Sylar and her are more alike than she knew, as Claire is also afraid she will end up alone for the rest of her life.
 Claire and Gretchen then deduce it is their powers that are messing up their lives, and by ridding themselves of it, they can be human again.
 Gretchen then reveals herself to actually be Sylar, who thanks Claire for the talk and tells her he never kidnapped Gretchen in the first place.
-After he has left, Claire meets with Gretchen, who admits she is thankful she has her and is ready to be with her; the two walk back to their dorm holding hands, while a lonesome Sylar watches.
+After he has left, Claire meets with Gretchen, who admits she is thankful she has her, and is ready to be with her; the two walk back to their dorm holding hands, while a lonesome Sylar watches.
 Later, Sylar attempts to meet Matt Parkman at his home.